codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 Start a **netcat** listener on the attacker machine.

 Obtain a revershell payload from [revshells.com](https://www.revshells.com/).
-Enter the attacker IP, port number and change the payload to Bash -i and shell to /bin/bash as shown below.
+Enter the attacker IP, port number and change the payload to your preference and shell to /bin/bash as shown below.
 Copy the payload.

 ![[Pasted image 20251203143305.png]]